Myanmar: Curfew-defying protests turn deadly | DW | 13.03.2021

 "They are so brutally beating people.
 I saw people bleeding on the street.
 They are killing their own people now," she added, describing the military's action against protesters.

-Thaw said the protest began around 9 a.m. and police began cracking down by the afternoon.
+Thaw said the protest began around 9 a.m. local time and police began cracking down by the afternoon.

 Saturday's protests were planned to mark the anniversary of a 1988 uprising against the then-military government following the killing of a university student.